bootlin/training-materials/slides/sysdev-software-stacks/sysdev-software-stacks.typ

 - Very common in embedded systems to use a Web interface for device configuration/monitoring

-- Needs a web server: _Busybox httpd_ for very simple needs, _lighttpd_, _nginx_, _apache_ for more complex needs
+- Needs a web server: _BusyBox httpd_ for very simple needs, _lighttpd_, _nginx_, _apache_ for more complex needs

 - Can use PHP, NodeJS or other interpreted languages, or simple CGI